Research Support Grant Program

 Kelsey Squire, Ohio Dominican University, "Relocating Regional Literature"

-Faith Barrett, Lawrence University, "Poems and Parodies: Voice-Effects and the Profession of Poetry in Nineteenth-Century America"
+Faith Barrett, Duquesne University, "Poems and Parodies: Voice-Effects and the Profession of Poetry in Nineteenth-Century America"

 Lisa Botshon, University of Maine at Augusta, "They Took to the Land: Maine Middlebrow Women Homesteaders"